laroche/tastyworks-pnl/README.md

    - I am not trading cryptos, so there is only minimal support for them.
    - Cryptos have their own group. pnl is calculated as with normal stocks.
 No 1-year-taxfree or any other stuff is done.
 - Currency gains:
-   - For currency gains, we could also add all fees as tax free by adding a separate booking/transaction.
+   - Done: For currency gains, we could also add all fees as tax free by adding a separate booking/transaction.
    - For currency gains tax calculation you can reorder all transactions of one day and use the best order to minimize tax payments.
 This is currently not done with the current source code.
    - For currency gains you don't pay taxes for negative cash.
 Review on how this is computed in detail, is it